jonmatthis/Exodusify/README.md

 ### 3.9 Exporting Innioasis Y1 playlists

-Cell 9 now writes device-ready `.m3u8` playlists under `generated_playlists/` so you can copy them straight to the Innioasis SD card:
+Cell 9 now writes device-ready `.m3u8` playlists under `Playlists/` so you can copy them straight to the Innioasis SD card:

 1. Ensure Cells 1–7 (and the playlist stats if desired) have been re-run so `matched_df` reflects the latest library + Spotify snapshots.
-2. Optionally adjust `PLAYLIST_RELATIVE_ROOT` (default is `Music/`) if your Y1 expects a different on-device base folder.
+2. Ensure the export cell points at the correct on-device base folder (default `Music/`).
 3. Run Cell 9.
 For each playlist Exportify produced:
 	- Tracks with a resolved `file_path` are sorted by their Spotify `Position` (if present) and written as EXTINF entries.
 	- Missing tracks are skipped, but the summary table shows how many were omitted per playlist.